-When the test condition in If statement is true, the query inside the if block will execute.
-Otherwise, the lines inside the Else block executed.
+When the test condition in the If statement is true, the query inside the if block will execute.
+Otherwise, the lines inside the Else block are executed.
 Let us see the syntax of the SQL Server If Else condition:

 SQL If Else Statement Syntax

 The syntax of the If Else statement in SQL Server is

 IF (Test condition or Expression) BEGIN -- The condition is TRUE then these will be executed True statements; END ELSE BEGIN -- The condition is FALSE then these will be executed False statements; END

 This SQL if else statement accepts any test condition as the argument.
 When the test condition or expression in the above structure is true, then True statements will execute.
 When the condition is false, then the False code will run.

 Let us see the flow chart of the SQL Server If Else statement for a better understanding.

 When the test condition is true, then STATEMENT1 will run, followed by STATEMENTN.
 And the condition is False, then STATEMENT2 will run, followed by STATEMENTN.
 Because it is out of the if else condition, and it has nothing to do with the Server condition result.